wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/general/user-overview.md

 See the client-side [authorization section](/guides/authorization) below for more info on how to handle these statuses within your app.

-### Subscription Tiers
+### Subscription Plans

-The `subscriptionTier` field is used to determine what features the user has access to.
+The `subscriptionPlan` field is used to determine what features the user has access to.

-By default, we have two tiers: `hobby-tier` and `pro-tier`.
+By default, we have two plans: `hobby` and `pro`.

-You can add more tiers by adding more products and price IDs to your Stripe product and updating environment variables in your `.env.server` file as well as the relevant code in your app.
+You can add more plans by adding more products and price IDs to your Stripe product and updating environment variables in your `.env.server` file as well as the relevant code in your app.

 See the [Stripe Integration Guide](/guides/stripe-integration) for more info on how to do this.